 At this time, the University of Virginia Health System Dietetic Internship Program is not able to admit international students on work or student visa.
 A student is considered eligible if they are a dual U.S. citizen, U.S. Permanent Resident, or U.S. citizen living abroad.

 Interns must also complete drug testing.
-Requests for completion will be sent in August/September.
+Requests for completion will be sent in advance.
 Of note, UVA Health released the following statement “Although Virginia law now permits the possession of up to an ounce of cannabis and the use of cannabis by people 21 and older, UVA’s policies regarding cannabis usage and testing are not changing.
 UVA will continue to comply with federal law, which prohibits all use, possession, and/or cultivation of marijuana at U.S. educational institutions.
 Individuals found in violation of this policy will be subject to appropriate personnel sanctions up to and including termination."

 Interns must hold health insurance during the internship's entirety.
 Health insurance is not provided by the internship program.

 Interns are required to successfully complete a background check.
 The background check will be administered by Morrison Healthcare.
 Additional information will be sent prior to the start of the internship program.